Skip to main content

 Negotiation Tips for Instagram Creators

-Lead with your data, not a number.
-Before quoting a rate, show your engagement rate, audience demographics, and any performance data from past campaigns.
-When a brand sees that your audience is 70% women aged 25–34 in the US with a 4.5% engagement rate, the rate you quote feels justified rather than pulled from thin air.
+Lead with data, not a number.
+Before quoting a rate, share your engagement rate, audience demographics, and any performance data from past campaigns.
+When a brand sees an audience that's 70% women aged 25–34 in the US with a 4.5% engagement rate, the rate you quote feels justified rather than plucked out of the air.

-Never accept the first offer without countering.
+Don't accept the first offer without countering.
 Brands almost always budget for negotiation.
-If a brand offers $500, countering at $750–$800 is standard practice and it rarely kills the deal.
-I've seen creators leave thousands on the table just because they were afraid to push back.
+If a brand offers $500, countering at $750–$800 is standard practice and it rarely kills a deal.
+The creators who skip this step are the ones quietly leaving thousands of dollars on the table every quarter.

 Price usage rights separately.
-If the brief mentions whitelisting, boosting, or repurposing your content, break that out as a separate line item.
-A common structure: base content fee + usage rights fee (typically 25%–50% of the base for 3 months of usage, scaling up for longer terms).
+If the brief mentions whitelisting, boosting, or repurposing your content, break that out as its own line item.
+A common structure: base content fee plus a usage rights fee (typically 25%–50% of the base for 3 months of usage, scaling up for longer terms).

 Bundle strategically.
-If a brand only wants one Story, propose a package that includes a Reel and a carousel for a bundled price.
-You increase your total deal value, and the brand gets more touchpoints with your audience.
-Everyone wins.
+If a brand only wants one Story, counter with a package that includes a Reel and a carousel at a bundled price.
+You raise the total deal value, the brand gets more touchpoints with your audience, and the per-piece rate moves in the right direction.

-Set a rate floor and don't go below it.
-Decide on the minimum you'll accept for each content type and hold the line, regardless of the brand's budget.
-Consistently underpricing yourself sets a precedent that is really hard to reverse.
+Set a rate floor and hold it.
+Decide on the minimum you'll accept for each content type, then don't budge regardless of the brand's budget.
+Consistently underpricing sets a precedent that's painful to unwind later.

-Get everything in writing.
+Get it in writing.
 Even for small deals, a simple contract or detailed email confirming deliverables, timelines, payment terms, usage rights, and exclusivity protections is non-negotiable.
-It protects both you and the brand.
+Protects both sides.

 Growing your rates isn't just about growing your follower count.
 Here's what actually moves the needle: